I present Analysis on BBC Radio 4 on Beyond GDP, 25 May-20 July 2015.

 Video of lecture on "China, U.S., Global Imbalances and the 2008 Financial Crisis" given at the Oxford University Reunion Weekend in September 2009 (39.19 in duration).

-She serves on the Advisory Board of The Official Monetary and Financial Institutions Forum (OMFIF), acts as an external Trustee of the Coutts Foundation, and has advised the World Bank, European Commission, Asian Development Bank, World Economic Forum, among others.
+She serves on the Advisory Board of The Official Monetary and Financial Institutions Forum (OMFIF), is an external Trustee of the Coutts Foundation, and has advised the World Bank, European Commission, Asian Development Bank, World Economic Forum, among others.
 Dr. Yueh was a Non-Executive Director of the FTSE-listed companies, JPMorgan Asian Investment Trust and Baillie Gifford's Scottish Mortgage Investment Trust; a Board member of London & Partners, the official promotion body of London; and a former advisor to the British Chambers of Commerce (BCC).

 My BBC News blog: Linda's Line is at www.bbc.co.uk/lindayueh.